“Music expresses that which cannot be said and on which it is impossible to be silent. ”

 Alsatian-American composer René Louis Becker (1882-1956) was the topic of her doctoral research and she edits a continuing multi-volume critical edition of Becker’s organ music for Wayne Leupold Editions which will release her monograph on the composer.
 Spritzer’s first two discs for Raven Recordings are world premier recordings of Becker’s music performed in France.
 The first was recorded in Pithiviers on the renovated Cavaillé-Coll organ of Saint-Salomon-Saint-Gregoire.
 Choir & Organ magazine gave it five stars, writing that “Damin Spritzer serves both instrument and music well, alert to the music’s lyrical mien and harmonic muscle, negotiating the III/49 machine with an easy command of drama and a real feeling for Becker’s melody-led, cleanly-executed music…A second volume is eagerly awaited.”
 The AAM Journal wrote, “The music comes alive under her touch!...This recording is a delight...”

-Her second volume of Becker’s organ music was recorded in Orléans, France, in April of 2013 at the Cathédrale Sainte-Croix d'Orléans.
-It received four stars from Choir & Organ and the praise: “This second installment in Damin Spritzer’s enterprising rehabilitation of the prolific but largely-unknown [Becker] comes…three years after the first volume.
+Her second volume of Becker’s organ music was recorded in Orléans, France at the Cathédrale Sainte-Croix d'Orléans.
+It received four stars from Choir & Organ and the following: “This second installment in Damin Spritzer’s enterprising rehabilitation of the prolific but largely-unknown [Becker] comes…three years after the first volume.
 Happily, it’s been worth the wait.”
 And the American Record Guide adds: “Spritzer is to be commended for her commitment and dedication to this music.
 She gives spirited and vigorous performances on the magnificent 1880 Cavaillé-Coll organ in Orléans, France….the recorded sound is outstanding.”